 - Reshoots are not awarded for ammunition or firearm malfunctions.
-However, if there is a range failure (failure of props, failure of the timer, or Range Officer interference) beyond the competitor's control, a reshoot may be granted. - On a reshoot, the competitor starts over clean, carrying only accrued safety penalties forward. - Restarts shall be allowed for a competitor to achieve a "clean" start, before the first round goes down range.
+However, if there is a range failure (failure of props, failure of the timer, or Range Officer interference) beyond the competitor's control, a reshoot may be granted. - On a reshoot, the competitor starts over clean, carrying only accrued safety penalties forward. - The Match Director has the authority to override an "RO assisted" MSV penalty for a reshoot. - Restarts shall be allowed for a competitor to achieve a "clean" start, before the first round goes down range.
 Multiple restarts by the same shooter, that in the judgment of the CRO/TO are seen to be "taking advantage," will not be entertained as they are not in the Spirit of the Game.